Photos are available in the DATE 2024 Gallery.

 • Davide Zoni, Politecnico di Milano, IT

-Following the successful first edition in 2023, DATE 2024 provides the community with an opportunity to present new and exciting contributions for submission as Late Breaking Results (LBR) papers.
+Following the successful first edition in 2023 and 2024, DATE 2025 provides the community with an opportunity to present new and exciting contributions for submission as Late Breaking Results (LBR) papers.
 LBR papers should cover new research relevant to the DATE topics.
 Two types of papers can be submitted:

 • breakthrough approaches or novel orthogonal research directions